Mind-Blowing-Desert-Bandits/sserpdrow-api/README.md

 # Sserpdrow-API
 About: The Sserpdrow API is used by the front-end application for the storage of Site records for individual users.
 It uses Express, Mongoose, and MongoDB to store the data in a noSQL database.
+Users interact with the API through the front end to create, edit, delete blogposts, sites and pages.

 ## Links
 Client UI: https://mind-blowing-desert-bandits.github.io/sserpdrow-client/